threefoldfoundation/info_sdk/src/6_develop/internals/applicationserver/threebot_server.md

 ## Staring 3Bot

 ### Using 3Bot command
-`3Bot` command can be used to start/stop 3Bot and to check for current running 3Bot status.
-This will give you a ready shell in the same process where you can interact with your 3Bot:
+`3Bot` command could be used to start/stop 3Bot and to check for current running 3Bot status.
+This will give you a ready shell in the same process where you could interact with your 3Bot:

-It can be used to start a 3Bot server on standard ports (http and https).
+It could be used to start a 3Bot server on standard ports (http and https).

 ```
 3Bot start